tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 require that every rule that has such a fact in the left-hand-side, also has an exact copy of this fact in the right-hand side.
-While there is no fundamental problem with this modeling, it is inconvenient for the user and it also might case Tamarin to explore rule instantiations that are irrelevant for tracing such facts.
+While there is no fundamental problem with this modeling, it is inconvenient for the user and it also might lead Tamarin to explore rule instantiations that are irrelevant for tracing such facts.

 For the above two reasons, we introduce 'persistent facts', which